fluxninja/aperture/docs/markdown.md

 For example, to give each user a separate limit, assuming you have a _user_ flow label set up, set `label_key: "user"`.
-If `label_key` is not specified, then all requests are rate limited that match the selectors. |  |
+If no label key is specified, then all requests matching the selectors will be rate limited based on the global bucket. |  |
 | lazy_sync | [RateLimiterParametersLazySync](#rate-limiter-parameters-lazy-sync)| `RateLimiterParametersLazySync` |  | |  |  |
 | max_idle_time | string| `string` |  | `"7200s"`| Max idle time before token bucket state for a label is removed.
 If set to 0, the state is never removed. |  |